 Archangel decided the driving simulator was most appealing.
 The device looked like a racing video game.
 Driving it was out of this world.
 G-Forces pulled on him through every curve.
 Jon watched, and repeated a chant, “Drive faster.
 Drive faster.
 The clock is ticking.”

 He attended a rather lengthy discussion group on interstellar law back at the agency.
 It seemed like the laws were set up far more in favor of the tyrannical Razdorans than Humans or Chor’Tan.
 It was clear from their discussion of history that the Razdorans harvest worlds for their natural resources, and they had their eye on Earth.
 Chor’Tan were doing everything within the law to help humankind, but there were limits.
-Why the Chor’Tan were helping wasn’t made entirely clear in the lecture, enough that they were helping.
+Why the Chor’Tan helped wasn’t made entirely clear in the lecture, enough that they helped.

 The lecture ended, and Archangel was assigned chapters to read.
 Tank patted him on the back.
 “Time to drink!”

 “I’ll drink with you,” Archangel said, “but I’ll be drinking root beer.
 Islam forbids alcohol.”

 Jesus put his hands on his hips.
 “If you’re drinking root beer, I’ll drink a nice lemon lime soda.”

 “Cola for me,” Tank said.
 “I could use some calories after today.”

 Archangel looked from one to the other and realized they were being serious.
 When was he going to wake up?
 This dream had to come crashing down.
 How long could it last?